Breastfeeding is a unique motherhood experience. 10 mothers share their heartwarming tales.

 Tips for other mums: Don’t give up easily if they don’t put on weight for a week.
 Try a bottle but keep expressing so you can continue to feed.

-This is part of a special series, “Sassy Mama Supports World Breastfeeding Week, in partnership with Gleneagles Hospital Hong Kong“.
+This is part of a special series, “Everything You Need To Know About Breastfeeding In Hong Kong“, first published in August 2020 and updated in July 2021.
 For more posts on breastfeeding in Hong Kong, click here.